 Robbins Arroyo LLP: CBL & Associates Properties, Inc. (CBL) Misled Shareholders According to a Recently Filed Class Action

-Robbins Arroyo LLP announces that a class action complaint was filed against CBL & Associates Properties, Inc. (NYSE: CBL) in the U.S. District Court for the Eastern District of Tennessee.
-The complaint is brought on behalf of all purchasers of CBL & Associates securities between August 8, 2013 and May 24, 2016, for alleged violations of the Securities and Exchange Act of 1934 by CBL & Associates’ officers and directors.
+Robbins Arroyo LLP announces that a class action complaint was filed against CBL & Associates Properties, Inc. (NYSE: CBL) in the U.S. District Court for the Middle District of Florida, Fort Myers Division.
+The plaintiff brings the complaint on behalf of all similarly situated current and former CBL & Associates, Inc. tenants for alleged breach of contract and breach of the implied covenant of good faith and fair dealing by CBL & Associates’ officers and directors.
 CBL & Associates is a public real estate investment trust that acquires, develops, and manages properties.

-CBL & Associates Accused of Facilitating Insider Trading
+CBL & Associates Accused of Engaging in a Racketeering Enterprise

 CBL & Associates Shareholders Have Legal Options